estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 ---
 This connector uses change data capture (CDC) to continuously capture updates in a PostgreSQL database into one or more Flow collections.

-[`ghcr.io/estuary/source-postgres:dev`](https://github.com/estuary/connectors/pkgs/container/source-postgres) provides the latest connector image.
+It is available for use in the Flow web application.
+For local development or open-source workflows, [`ghcr.io/estuary/source-postgres:dev`](https://github.com/estuary/connectors/pkgs/container/source-postgres) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites